 The Rio 2016 Games will be a catalyst for change in Rio de Janeiro and Brazil, leaving a positive transformation and lasting legacy not only in terms of sport, but also for society, the economy, urban infrastructure and environment.
 More details about Rio 2016's legacy can be found on the Rio Exchange.

 COMPETITION

-Powerlifting at the Paralympic Games
+Football 5-a-side at the Paralympic Games